 Email can work seamlessly with SMS and mobile push notification marketing, altogether creating the power triangle of lifecycle marketing.

 As a profit driver, emails have the power to generate 30% of your DTC store’s overall revenue.

-You can also use emails throughout the customer journey, addressing customer pain points no matter where they are in that journey.
+You can also use personalized emails throughout the customer journey.
+These emails can address customer pain points no matter where they are in that journey.